The name Lucifer does not come from the Hebrew or even from the Greek translation but from the fourth century AD Latin translation of the verse.

 It was in 382 Pope Damascus had St. Jerome, a scholar do a revision of the Latin versions of the texts.
 His translation.
 It is believed to be based on the Hebrew text and it is his interpretation that you read.
 Not yours, his.

 And it is believed the scholars that were found to translate the King James Bible into current English did not use the original Hebrew texts.
 They instead used versions translated by St. Jerome way back in the fourth century.
-So Lucifer was most likely composed of a lot of what a scholar held as a truth
+So Lucifer was most likely composed of a lot of what a scholar held as a truth,based on what he had been taught.

 Investing a little we find Lucifer is a Latin word meaning “light-bearer.’
-Light means, ‘considered to be a n authority or leader, someone who descends,’ as from a vehicle ( in the sky).
+Light means, ‘considered to be an authority or leader, someone who descends,’ as from a vehicle…from the sky?
 A Bearer, is the holder of rank or office and a person who shows great ability.
-In this case, it could mean Lucifer is indeed a angel, (solider) of Gods army in the sky.
+In this case, it could mean Lucifer was a King and not an angel.

 The name Lucifer does not appear in the original text of Isaiah, the only place the name Lucifer is ever mentioned in the Bible.
 Don’t you think that’s odd?
 Why would the name Lucifer appear only one time in the ancient writings?
 Why, if he was to become such an important character in the world?
 Maybe Lucifer was NOT a Fallen Angel.